tanishaa17/ai-testcase-generator/README.md

 You need **two terminals** running simultaneously.

 - **Terminal 1 (Backend)**:
-  - Navigate to the `hackathon-project` folder.
+  - Navigate to the `ai-testcase-generator` folder.
   - Run the command: `python app.py`
   - Leave this running.
 It will serve the API at `http://localhost:5000`.

 - **Terminal 2 (Frontend)**:
-  - Navigate to the `hackathon-project/frontend` folder.
+  - Navigate to the `ai-testcase-generator/frontend` folder.
   - Run the command: `npm start`
   - This will automatically open the web application in your browser at `http://localhost:3000`.